[Minor revision–posted 5/12/20 (replaces 10/10/17 edition)]

 (c) Leave as a Reasonable Accommodation

 In certain circumstances, time off from work or a modified duty schedule may be a reasonable accommodation.
 The University has policies relating to both paid and unpaid leave.
-Human Resources Talent Management can advise employees regarding applicable leave policies, including OP 70.44, Sick Leave and Sick Leave Pool, OP 70.32, Family and Medical Leave Act (FMLA) and Parental Leave, OP 70.43, Leave Without Pay, or OP 70.01, Miscellaneous Leaves of Absence.
+Human Resources Talent Management can advise employees regarding applicable leave policies, including sick leave and sick leave pool, Family and Medical Leave Act (FMLA) and parental leave, leave without pay, or miscellaneous leaves of absence as provided in TTU System Regulation 07.12.

 a.
 Applicants, employees (faculty, staff, or student), or members of the public who have concerns about violations of this policy or who wish to file a complaint of discrimination or harassment based on a disability should contact the Office of Equal Opportunity or file a complaint pursuant to OP 40.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure for Violations of Employment and Other Laws.